Jaehyeon-Park/tide-adj/README.md

 Current pre-release: `v0.5.0-alpha.1`
 Python package version: `0.5.0a1`

+**TIDE-Adj is an early-stage pre-release package.
+The current validation is limited to 2D TMz / Ez-field workflows.
+2D TEz and 3D full-vector use cases are planned, but should be considered unsupported until they are validated.**

 ## License

 TIDE-Adj is licensed under the GNU General Public License version 2.0 only